 There are some exceptions to these standard career entry points.
 If you already have experience as a teacher you may be able to gain QTS by taking a shorter assessment-onlycourse.
 This can be a suitable option for teachers who have already trained abroad, or for people who have taught in schools as an unqualified teacher.

-If you are thinking about embarking on a teaching career, have you considered supply teaching?
+If you are thinking about embarking on a teaching career, have you considered supply teaching in Cambridge or supply teaching in Bedford?
 This is an option that can give you more flexibility and control over your schedule, as well as providing valuable experience for newly qualified teachers (NQTs).
 Knowing that supply teaching is a flexible and realistic option gives some aspiring teachers the confidence they need to go ahead and take the first steps.
 To find out more about career opportunities and to see what your future could look like, why not take a look at our job listings?
 If you have any questions, please get in touch with us.